jaxxstorm/leebriggs.co.uk/_posts/2022-07-20-nobody-knows-what-declarative-is.md

 Here, you can see we've defined a boolean condition `isMinikube` and then we're making decisions for how we construct the resources using a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).

-There is no way for me to argue that this is an imperative operation because it is.
+There is no way for me to argue that this _isn't_ an imperative operation because it is.
 If you're thinking; "here's that imperative word again with Pulumi" then let me tell you this:

 While the operation of checking the value of `isMinikube` is indeed imperative, the result is still declarative.
 What does this mean?